Table Mountain (Butte County, California): Wildlife

 The mountain includes several wildlife species, including: the California newt, banana slugs, different frog species, several bird species, western Pacific rattlesnake, garter snakes, California horned lizard, and several mammal species, including black-tailed deer, coyotes, mountain lion, and domesticated cattle, which move around freely.
 There is also a small area known as Sugarloaf Mountain, where several animals are said to live, including peacocks, foxes, and wild turkey.

 Climate and habitat

-Both the mountains are made up of two main habitats, grassland and forest.
+Both mountains are made up of two main habitats, grassland and forest.
 The climate is wet and rainy from late autumn to early spring, and hot and dry in the summer.